rbturnbull/terrier-experimental-data/README.md

  - amphibians/Xenopus_laevis
  - amphibians/Xenopus_tropicalis

+Most amphibian repeat libraries were generated using RepeatModeler version 2.0.4 (excluding the LTR pipeline extensions by Jullien M. Flynn).
+Ambistoma mexicanum was generated using RepeatModeler version 2.0.5.

 Each directory contains:

  - a FASTA file with extension .fa with the library of TE sequences.